MooersLab/pymolsnips/README.md

 Here are [examples](https://github.com/MooersLab/pymolsnips/blob/master/images/Gallery.png?raw=true "Gallery") of figures that are impossible or tedious to make via the GUI alone.

 It is challenging to recall the pml syntax when you are not using PyMOL everyday, which is the case for most PyMOL users.
-One solution to this problem is to use a library of code fragments, called **snippets** (or *live templates* in PyCharm), to build a script in a text editor.
+One solution to this problem is to use a library of code fragments, called **snippets** or **templates**, to build a script in a text editor.

 ### <A name="FASTLINKS">Quick links</A>